 This item is used to monitor CPU FAN status or not.
 If you use other method to cool your CPU instead of using on board's CPUFAN header, you should disable this function.
+The Choices: Enabled (default), Disabled.

 Case Open Warning